ng256/KeyboardBlocker/README.md

 The program uses a low‑level keyboard hook (`WH_KEYBOARD_LL`) to intercept and suppress all keyboard messages before it reaches applications.
 It is intended for situations where you want to prevent a child (or anyone) from accidentally pressing keys while watching a video.

 ### Key Features
+- **Small and Fast**: Designed to have minimal memory usage and startup overhead.
 - **System Tray Integration**: Runs in the background with a tray icon.
 - **Keyword Unblocking**: Type `unblock` to unblock the keyboard at any time.
 - **Manual Control**: Right-click the tray icon to block/unblock or exit.